 MOLST became a New York State Department of Health (NYSDOH) form, at the same time Family Health Care Decisions Act (FHCDA) became effective on June 1, 2010.
-NYSDOH made a decision to have the DOH-5003 (6/10) MOLST written in plain language to ensure the physicians, nurse practitioners, patients, health care agents, surrogates and all who are involved in the process of completing the MOLST understand what MOLST represents.
+NYSDOH made a decision to have the DOH-5003 (6/10) MOLST written in plain language to ensure the physicians, nurse practitioners, physician assistants, patients, health care agents, surrogates and all who are involved in the process of completing the MOLST understand what MOLST represents.
 In addition, using plain language allows for appropriate translation into other languages for educational purposes only and to prepare the medical decision maker for the MOLST discussion.
 A Spanish translation of the MOLST is available for educational purposes only.
-The Spanish MOLST may not be completed or signed by the physician or nurse practitioner, but it can be used to educate Spanish-speaking patients and families about the MOLST process and form.
+The Spanish MOLST may not be completed or signed by the physician, nurse practitioner, or physician assistant, but it can be used to educate Spanish-speaking patients and families about the MOLST process and form.

 The MOLST form was revised to comply with changes in NYS Public Health Law that changes the authority of nurse practitioners with respect to completing and signing the MOLST form.
 Please Note: The changes in NYSPHL do not amend the Surrogate Court Procedures Act (SCPA) 1750-b, which relates to individuals with developmental disabilities who lack the capacity to make their own health care decisions and do not have a health care proxy.